breakfastquay/rubberband/COMPILING.md

                                            A bit faster than built-in,
                                            a bit slower than Accelerate.

+SLEEF       -Dfft=sleef     -DHAVE_SLEEF   Usually very fast.
+Not as widely
+                                           distributed as FFTW3.
+Requires
+                                           both libsleef and libsleefdft.
+                                           Can be distributed with either
+                                           the Rubber Band GPL or
+                                           commercial licence.

 KissFFT     -Dfft=kissfft   -DHAVE_KISSFFT
                                            Single precision.
                                            Only indicated for use with